 1. Beistle Paper Decorations

-Oh, yes, once again ANYTHING BY BEISTLE!
+Oh, yes: for any vintage holiday, ANYTHING BY BEISTLE!
 Seriously, this company makes the best retro ephemera — probably because they are still using the same patterns and models that they used for the originals back in the day.
 They are the real deal, folks.
 From honeycomb turkeys to glossy cornucopia, they’ve got it all.

 For Thanksgiving, I love to use a lot of old-fashioned dinner tapers and old-fashioned candlesticks.
 Vintage glass and pottery go well with chrysanthemum flower arrangements.
 I LOVE Mosser glass for all kinds of things, especially tablescapes.
 Oh, and don’t forget the cornucopia!